Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Introduction and Motivations

+Since DAT breaks a global problem into several local problems, DAT may be regarded as a domain decomposition method with some differences.
+In many domain decomposition methods, the source term is typically restricted to each subdomain.
+In DAT, we locally modify our source term by multiplying it with hat functions, which constitute our partition of unity.
+In addition, to obtain the global solution from the local solutions, we require the aid of the Dirac linking problems.
+Unlike some domain decomposition methods, DAT does not require any initial guesses in its algorithm.

 The organization of this paper is as follows.
-In Section~\ref{sec:dat}, we present and discuss the Dirac Assisted Tree (DAT) method.
-In Section~\ref{sec:fdm}, to solve the local problems in DAT, we prove that we can always find a 1D compact finite difference scheme with arbitrarily high accuracy order for 1D Helmholtz equation in \eqref{heqn} with piecewise smooth coefficients, wave numbers, and source terms.
-A few examples of such a scheme are also presented in this section.
-We show how the lower order schemes can be easily recovered from the higher order ones.
-Finally, we apply DAT by employing the finite difference schemes discussed in Section~\ref{sec:fdm} as local problem solvers to some 1D and 2D problems, and then evaluate its numerical performance in Section~\ref{sec:examples}.
+In \cref{sec:dat}, we present the DAT method.
+In \cref{sec:fdm}, to solve the local problems in DAT, we prove that we can always find a 1D compact FDM with arbitrarily high accuracy order for 1D heterogeneous Helmholtz equation in \eqref{heqn} with piecewise smooth coefficients, variable wave numbers, and source terms.
+A few examples of such compact FDMs are also presented in this section.
+In \cref{sec:convergence}, we discuss the convergence of DAT.
+We apply DAT by employing the compact FDMs in \cref{sec:fdm} as local problem solvers to some 1D and 2D problems, and then evaluate its numerical performance in \cref{sec:examples}.
+Finally, we state our conclusions in \cref{sec:conclusions}.